OULibraries/galileo-architecture/docs/islandora-uuids.md

   basic tool for associating urls with content.
 * [subpathauto](https://www.drupal.org/project/subpathauto) extends
-  pathauto so that it works below the node/entity level and an be used for things like contact forms (`/user/1/contact`) and vies arguments (`node/$/view`)
+  pathauto so that it works below the node/entity level and an be used for things like contact forms (`/user/1/contact`) and views arguments (`node/$/view`)
 * [globalredirect](https://www.drupal.org/project/globalredirect) or
   [redirect](https://www.drupal.org/project/redirect) can be used to